 If you’ve ever muted the mics on your smart speaker and then forgotten to unmute them: it’s not that big of a deal.
 You can press the mute button again to unmute them.

-If things get lost in translation, don’t worry—it’s totally fine!
+If things get lost in translation, don’t worry—it’s fine!
 Just follow these steps:

 1. Make sure your speaker is “off.”